 Understanding VIPRION Interface Naming and Numbering Conventions

 Like other BIG-IP platforms, you have the ability to set individual interface settings like media type, duplex, flow control and active / disabled state.
-The VIPRION naming conventions for ports by: SLOT / CHIP / INTERFACE.
+The VIPRION naming conventions for ports by: SLOT / ASIC CHIP or PORT GROUPING / INTERFACE.
 For example:

 You’ll notice my reference to the “squid cable” above, it’s important to note on platforms that support QSFP+ interface ports, you can use the ports as a single “bundled” 40GbE port.
 By default the ports are in “unbundled” mode – i.e. four 10GbE SFP+ ports.

 List of VIPRION Chassis Types and Cards

 There are two groups of VIPRION chassis & blades.
 The C4000 series chassis use the B4000 series blades, and the 2000 series chassis use the B2000 series blades.
 It’s important to note the blades for the VIPRION C4000 and the 2000 are not interchangeable – the blades can only be used in their respective group.